 In July 2015, a real breakthrough happened when the National Library of Ireland, released digital images of the Catholic Parish Registers (in Ireland North & South) which they had microfilmed in the 1950s & 1960s.
 For most family researchers the listing of baptisms and marriages on these sources are the gold standard evidence of actual existence.
 They also provide links from one generation to the next.

 For anyone looking for Kerry ancestors, we have been extremely lucky to have transcriptions of the these same registers available on www.genealogy.ie for some years now.
-These transcriptions were copied from the registers in the late 1990s and mostly 90% accurate.
+These transcriptions were copied from the registers in the late 1990s and while there are spelling mistakes, they are mostly 90% accurate.
 Considering the work involved in deciphering the handwriting, translation from original Latin entries and the poor state of some registers, 90% accuracy is excellent.
 But to be able to see the actual image of the original entry online (and no charge involved) is invaluable.
 If there are errors in the transcriptions, this is where you will find them.